irshu355/Android-for-ASPNET-Developers/README.md

 ![enter image description here](https://raw.githubusercontent.com/irshuLx/Android-for-ASPNET-Developers/master/screens/9.png)

-Once done, proceed to layout directory and open activity_new_album.xmlfile.
+Once done, proceed to layout directory and open `activity_new_album.xml` file.
 This is where you design your UI.
 You can switch between Design/Source view (toggler can be found at the bottom left corner).

 Android UI has